Wandalen/wTools/module/core/color_tools/docs/feature/001_colorful_text.md

 - No ANSI validation — callers are responsible for passing valid escape sequences to `.with_color()`
 - No terminal capability detection — stripping colors for non-TTY output is the caller's responsibility
 - Whole-block rendering — `.render()` wraps the entire text block with one color prefix and one reset; per-line ANSI wrapping is the formatter's responsibility
+- Terminal-only rendering — `render()` and `Display` produce ANSI SGR sequences for terminal emulators only; translation to HTML/CSS or other display targets requires external parsing of the raw `color` field by the caller

 ### Cross-References